 Popular areas include the Chadburn Lake, Grey Mountain, and Mount McIntyre trails.
 Many trails can be accessed within a short distance from various neighbourhoods throughout Whitehorse.
 The extent of the non-motorized network can be viewed on the Whitehorse Trails Map.

 The Motorized Multi-Use (MMU) network permits All-Terrain Vehicle (ATV) use from April 1 to October 31, and prohibits their access from November 1 to March 31 each year while they are in use by snowmobiles.
 The network is designed to include “out and away” trails to facilitate access between urban and rural areas.
 The Motorized Multi-Use Trail Map provides an overview of the network.
+Please note: This map is currently under review.

 Trans Canada Trail